el202101/cProgram/README.md

 # cProgram

 imagedither.c - Greyscale image using Floyd-Steinberg dithering strategy C program which reads any sized image file, and dithers it and save output to new file.
-Sample output is Baby yoda Grogu after ditherin: Ns
+Sample output is Baby yoda Grogu after ditherin: dither baby yoda.png